Genesi

 Genesi is an international group of technology and consulting companies in the United States, Mexico and Germany.
 It is most widely known for designing and manufacturing ARM architecture and Power ISA-based computing devices.
 The Genesi Group consists of Genesi USA Inc., Genesi Americas LLC, Genesi Europe UG, Red Efika, bPlan GmbH and the affiliated non-profit organization Power2People.

-Genesi is an official Linaro partner and its software development team has been instrumental in moving Linux on the ARM architecture towards a wider adoption of the hard-float application binary interface, which is incompatible with most existing applications but provides enormous performance gains for many use cases.
+As of 2012, Genesi was an official Linaro partner and its software development team was instrumental in moving Linux on the ARM architecture towards a wider adoption of the hard-float application binary interface, which was incompatible with most existing applications but provided large performance gains for many use cases as of 2012.

 Products

 The main products of Genesi are ARM-based computers that were designed to be inexpensive, quiet and highly energy efficient, and a custom Open Firmware compliant firmware.
 All products can run a multitude of operating systems.